Generalized pustular psoriasis: Genetic factors

 Although there are likely to be multiple genetic factors and environmental triggers, mutations causing defects in the IL-36RN, CARD14 and AP1S3 genes have been shown to cause GPP.

 Diagnosis

 Classification

-It is important to note that while there are different forms of GPP, they are not exclusive of each other.
+While there are different forms of GPP, they are not exclusive of each other.
 One can morph into another, or multiple forms can occur simultaneously.

 von Zumbusch acute generalized pustular psoriasis

 Von Zumbusch psoriasis is named after the German dermatologist Leo Ritter von Zumbusch (1874-1940), son of Kaspar von Zumbusch, who described the first documented case of generalized pustular psoriasis in the early 1900s.
 See Case Report #1.

 Sometimes all or any of GPP is referred to as von Zumbusch psoriasis, but in the literature it is often distinguished as one specific form of GPP.

 Eugene M. Farber, MD and colleagues provide a description of von Zumbusch psoriasis in "Pustular Psoriasis", published in Cutis.
 They describe the pattern as having "waves of widespread or universally fiery redness".
 The affected areas are "painful and tender".
 Small sub-corneal pustules form, with sizes originally between 1 and 10 mm in diameter.
 These pustules may merge to form "yellow-green lakes of pus".
 The pustules dry out, and "Waves of scarlatiniform [resembling scarlet fever] peeling follow, removing the desiccating pustules".
 In regards to the onset, the von Zumbusch form may "supervene on any previous pattern of psoriasis".
 It also may or may not recur periodically.